 Subscribe to Classic Rock Q107 on

 Three days later, for a band of devoted blues followers, they received the thrill of a lifetime when they were booked for two back-to-back days of studio time at the famed Chess Records in Chicago.
-“2120 South Michigan Avenue was hallowed ground,” Richards wrote in ‘Life.’
-“We got there on a last-minute arrangement by [manager] Andrew Oldham… There in the perfect sound studio, in the room where everything we listened to was made, perhaps out of relief or just the fact that people like Buddy Guy, Chuck Berry and Willie Dixon were wandering in and out, we recorded 14 tracks in two days.”
+“2120 South Michigan Avenue was hallowed ground,” Richards wrote in Life.
+“We got there on a last-minute arrangement by [manager] Andrew Oldham. … There in the perfect sound studio, in the room where everything we listened to was made, perhaps out of relief or just the fact that people like Buddy Guy, Chuck Berry and Willie Dixon were wandering in and out, we recorded 14 tracks in two days.”

 With the tour officially in the books, Mick and Keith decided to celebrate with a trip up to Harlem.
 “Mick and I hadn’t come all the way to New York in ’64 not to go the Apollo,” Richards recalled.
 “James Brown had the whole week there at the Apollo.
 Go to the Apollo and see James Brown, damn f—-ing right.
 I mean, who would turn that down?”

 In the end, while it may not have exactly felt like a triumph, the trip proved to be a success.
 It gave the Rolling Stones the first foothold in a country they would completely dominate in the coming years.
-Perhaps drummer Charlie Watts summed it up best in the book ‘According to the Rolling Stones’ when he said, “America was a joke when we arrived, but by the time we left we had an audience and by the time we came back we had made a hit record.
+“America was a joke when we arrived,” drummer Charlie Watts said in the book According to the Rolling Stones, “but by the time we left we had an audience and by the time we came back we had made a hit record.
 It was all uphill, but the audience grew every time.”